ehpc/btce-nodejs-call-method/README.md

-# A module for calling BTC-e trading API method
+# A module for calling the BTC-e trading API method

 It's a simple module with only one purpose:

-* Calling BTC-e trading API method
+* Calling the BTC-e trading API method

 Actually it was written to call *getInfo* and nothing more.
-But I figured it can be modified in the future so here it is on github.
+But I figured it can be improved in the future so here it is on github.

 # Installing